JCkang23/iFood/README.md

 The following **required** functionality is completed:

 - [X] Package of food items with environmental impact
-  - [X] Note: These are predifined foods for the users to add on
+  - [X] Note: These are predefined foods for the users to add on
 - [X] Users can add multiple food items to compose meals
 - [X] Calculation of environmental impact as users modify their meal
 - [X] User-friendly Swing interface for the users to interact with the program